ktx0r/-SIM-imp-vuln-mgmt-prog/README.md

 ### STEP 6: Vulnerability Assessment and Prioritization

-We assessed vulnerabilities and established a remediation prioritization strategy based on ease of remediation and impact.
+We assessed vulnerabilities and established a remediation prioritization strategy based on risk, ease of remediation, and business impact.
 The following priorities were set:

 1. Third Party Software Removal (Wireshark)
 2. Windows OS Secure Configuration (Protocols & Ciphers)